 - When we lived in Japan, I adjusted pretty easily to driving on the “wrong” side.
 Now that I’m back, I keep getting into the passenger seat of my car and wondering where the steering wheel went.

 - At first when you move overseas, you are frustrated by having fewer choices, as in doing most of your shopping at the Exchange or commissary.
-You learn to live comfortably within those options, and when you come back, it seems there are too many choices.
+You learn to live comfortably within those options, after returning stateside, it seems there are too many choices.